jorisroovers/gitlint/docs/configuration/cli.md

 Gitlint behavior can be changed by various commandline flags and environment variables.

-There's 2 categories of these:
+These fall in 2 categories:

 1. [**General options**](general_options.md): configure gitlint's overall behavior
 2. **Rule specific options**: configure how specific rules behave

-To set `general` options ([full reference](general_options.md)) via the CLI, there's a number of convenience flags and environment variables available:
+To set `general` options ([full reference](general_options.md)) via the CLI, there's a number of convenience flags and environment variables available.
+Example:

 === ":octicons-terminal-16:  CLI"